 Strood is the best connected of Medway's towns, with a journey time from London of just 34 minutes, excellent motorway connections, and stunning views of historic Rochester.
 It is compact and vibrant, with multiple shops, supermarkets and convenience stores, and a thriving retail park and successful market.
+It benefits from £6m investment in a Health and Wellbeing Centre and a £9m town centre transport and public realm improvement scheme.

 A significant amount of developable land within the town centre is within Medway Council's control.
 We will secure and intensify residential and employment land usage around the town centre to consolidate usage, and increase town centre footfall opportunities.
-We will seek to integrate the retail park and High Street to maximise spend opportunities in the town centre as a whole.
+We will continue to integrate the retail park and

+High Street to maximise spend opportunities in the town centre as a whole.
-We will reduce journey times and enhance the public realm.

 We will work with Network Rail to enhance the sense of arrival at Strood station, including improved visual and pedestrian access to the town centre, and a review of parking needs and opportunities.